 - publication in a data journal

-- submission to non-curated repositories such as Cornell's Open Science Framework instance, figshare and Harvard Dataverse
+- submission to non-curated repositories such as Cornell’s Open Science Framework instance, figshare, and Zenodo

 While personal or lab websites, Electronic Lab Notebooks (ELNs), wikis, and similar tools may be sufficient for short-term sharing, they are usually not great choices for the long term.
-The best solution will ensure that data is discoverable, accessible, and preserved over the long term.
-The RDMSG can help researchers select an appropriate repository, data journal, or other strategy for sharing data.
+The RDMSG can help researchers select an appropriate repository, data journal, or other strategy for sharing data that will ensure the data is discoverable, accessible, and preserved as part of the scholarly record.

-Repository policies will vary; confer with potential repositories or publishers to determine:
+Repository policies vary; confer with potential repositories or publishers to determine:

 - requirements for submission